digidotcom/python-devicecloud/docs/index.rst

     # get the name and current value of all data streams having values
     # with a floating point type
     #
-    # This is done using the device cloud stream functionality
+    # This is done using Device Cloud stream functionality
     for stream in dc.streams.get_streams():
         if stream.get_data_type().lower() in ('float', 'double'):
             print "%s -> %s" % (stream.get_stream_id(), stream.get_current_value())